 went "live", I switched over to this project on a trial basis, just to get a feel for it.

 Woohoo!
 After running the CPDN project software pretty much 24X7 on all my networked computers since its official starting date of 2003-9-12 I broke into the vaunted "top 200" category on 2004-5-10.
 Rather amazing considering the motley collection of computers I've got.

 And Woohoo again!
 I reached the even more vaunted "top 100" on 2005-1-8 still running the same motley collection of computers.
 I guess this goes to show being stubborn and persistent will sometimes bring success despite the odds.

 Well, it had to happen eventually.
 Around the beginning of 2007 I had a falling out with this group over how they were handling some of their original participants during a transition.
 This really shouldn't affect anyone starting afresh so don't let my final bad experience influence you.
 The work they are doing is still worthwhile.

 My Current ProjectWorld Community Grid is another huge project.
 In fact it is several huge projects rolled into one.
 Mostly health and biological research, it aims to do no less than to find cures for serious diseases.
 Users are given a choice of which projects their computers should support and the system distributes work accordingly.
 And, surprisingly, their project requires almost no interaction and burdens computers relatively lightly.

 I've switched my main computers over to this project.
 Because of the excess heat generated by the heavy-duty number crunching which keeps every thread of the CPUs running at 100% I only run all six (yeah, that many) of the computers in the winter when the extra heat actually helps keep the house warm.
 In the Summer while the air conditioning is on I only run four computers to keep the cooling costs down a bit.
-Crazy, I know but I never claimed sanity as a defense.
+Crazy, I know but I never claimed sanity.